MrAlexSee/InterviewTopics/README.md

 * Accounting method: saving credit from costly operations to speed up other operations
 * Potential method: like the accounting method but with a custom function

+### Graphs

+* Bipartite: two disjoint, independent sets
+* Complete graph: every pair of vertexes is adjacent, no loops
+* Strongly connected: every 2 vertexes are reachable from each other
+* Tree: connected, acyclic, undirected graph

 ### Data structures

 #### Basic